Waldo CLI

 or waldo-windows-arm64.exe

-) and install it in a location known to %PATH%
+to a location known to %PATH%

 .

-You can verify that you have installed it correctly with the waldo --help
+You can verify that you have installed it correctly with the waldo help

 command.